 When you start looking at all of the different platforms that you can put your workloads on, centralized security management becomes key.
 You have to understand how you’re going to bring back security data that’s going to be overarching on your public cloud, your hosted private cloud and your on-premise workloads – all of them might have different security software that is analyzing and watching for intrusion and things like that.
 So, you need to know what’s going to sit at the top and give you that single pane of glass that allows you to look at or tap into all areas and provide appropriate correlation of the events to ensure best response possible should a breach occur.

 What’s an example of a common solution you’re seeing our customers use today?

 OpenDNS is one that many of our customers are adopting.
 It allows them to go out and basically make their domain name available in multiple places for redundancy reasons, as opposed to going to a single DNS registrar.
 So, as you look at security for DDoS attacks and other things that are happening to websites and customer’s environments, OpenDNS is one of those solutions that’s a consideration to prevent that from causing your organization an unwanted outage/down time.

 Any final thoughts for our readers?

 Remember this is just one small area that needs to be considered in the overall picture, but when you break it down like this, it makes it much easier to tackle.
 It is always important to do the best you can to define your requirements up front to ensure you get the correct solution and platform for your workloads.
 Be sure to also vet out the providers and platforms you choose ahead of the final move, as you want to do the best you can to reduce any unwanted surprises around capabilities after a decision has been made.
 This due diligence will help guide you to the most appropriate solution and will help your organization succeed when it comes to your overall cloud strategy.

 Want to learn more?
-Download our eBook: Repelling Cyberthreats in a Multi-Cloud World.
+Download our Multi-Cloud Toolkit.